wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 1.3.4 =
+= 1.3.6 =
-- Improvement in loading admin assets
+- Improvement in swipe on android devices